sjhatfield/sjhatfield.github.io/_posts/2019-06-28-Train-validate-test.md

 ## Why Split At All?

 After training a model the first question someone is bound to ask is "So how good is it?".
-To answer that question you need to assess the models quality in an **unbiased,  way.
+To answer that question you need to assess the models quality in an **unbiased**,  way.
 In general, this means you need to use the model to predict or classify from data that **it has not been trained on**.
 Let me give a slightly extreme example, that highlights why assessing a model on the data it has been trained on leads to an incorrect assessment of it's quality.

 ### Example